 This article is an attempt to showcase the popularity of different Beachbody workouts on the net and, in doing so, provide insight on the fitness revolution.
 Who started it, when, and what program made us take a leap forward.

 The programs, as you will notice, each tackle a different set of goals or a specific way to get there.
-Some include equipment, others a set of books and a calendar, and all of them a nutrition program included in the package.
+Some include equipment, others a set of books and a calendar, and all of them a nutrition program included in the package which you can combine with some of your own supplements, if you’re using one, like Fit Tea.
 They are meant to transform your body, but your lifestyle as well.

 The workouts all tackle a different goal, and differ in many respects.
 While some are designed to make you lose weight fast, making your lungs feel like sandpaper (gotta love these brutal routines, right?), others follow a somewhat less crazy path, providing structure, modifications, a step-by-step approach.